 The Account Settings view provides a management interface for various aspects of your ThousandEyes account, such as your user's settings and contact information.
 You can also manage information about your organization, its users and account groups.
 To access your account settings, click on the User icon in the in the top right corner of the ThousandEyes web portal and select the Account Settings link.

 The Account Settings page is separated into multiple tabs.
 The tabs which are displayed and their contents will depend on the permissions in the roles assigned to the user.
 For example, users with the Organization Admin role will see the Users tab, which displays information about users in each Account Group within the organization.
+The Account Admin role will also see a Users tab but is limited to seeing only users present in the account groups assigned to it.
 In the examples below, we display all of the possible tabs and settings within each tab.
 For information regarding roles and permissions, please refer to the Role-Based Access Control explained article.

 Table of contents

 The Profile tab displays information about the user's organization(s), Account Groups(s) and assigned Roles within those Account Groups.
 Here, users can modify their own username and email address (used for login to ThousandEyes), change their password and set their preferred timezone for the web interface.
 Organization-wide timezone settings are described in the Organization tab section below.If the user is a member of more than one Account Group (in one or in multiple organizations), then the user can select their Login Account Group.
 This determines into which Account Group the user is placed upon login.
 Once logged in, users can switch between Account Groups with the Current Account Group selector in the User menu, as described in the Switching account groups section below.

 Under the User Profile section, for users with API access enabled (i.e. users with the API Access permission), the User API Tokens section will be visible, containing the API authentication tokens:

 Account Settings - User Profile tab - User API Tokens section